Notes on migrating a Bluesky account

 }

-[!warning] PLC Operation / DID Document Update Ahead
+[!WARNING] PLC Operation / DID Document Update Ahead

-$ goat account plc submit ./new_plc_signed.json
+$ goat account plc submit ./plc_new_signed.json

 error: failed submitting PLC op via PDS: XRPC ERROR 400: InvalidRequest: Incorrect handle in alsoKnownAs

-$ goat account plc submit ./new_plc_signed.json
+$ goat account plc submit ./plc_new_signed.json

 error: failed submitting PLC op via PDS: XRPC ERROR 400: InvalidRequest: Invalid signature on op: {"type":"plc_operation","rotationKeys":["did:key:zQ3shcFsHHoawNae6vDx4HNamQVZEVrcQ1Uc2gwi5f9qxR6Xi","did:key:zDnaenr1u5hpX7AznPRZ2kgTzpoFdEYRiPrZMyzmXFGFgGkTY"],"verificationMethods":{"atproto":"did:key:zQ3shSuymtEUXUsN1pyZACZ6WGk3Tktxe4s1JyL4CSWLRWaZa"},"alsoKnownAs":["at://fry69.altq.net"],"services":{"atproto_pds":{"type":"AtprotoPersonalDataServer","endpoint":"https://altq.net"}},"prev":

-$ goat account plc submit ./new_plc_signed.json
+$ goat account plc submit ./plc_new_signed.json

 $ goat account status